+.
 Keep the operating system and application software updated/patched on all of your computers and mobile devices.
-Also be sure to check that any antivirus/antispyware software installed is running and receiving automatic updates.
-Confirm that your firewall is enabled.
+Be sure to check that any antivirus/antispyware software installed is running and receiving automatic updates and confirm that your firewall is enabled.

 2. Limit your online shopping to merchants you know and trust.

 If you have questions about a merchant, check with the Better Business Bureau or the Federal Trade Commission.
 Confirm the online seller's physical address and phone number in case you have questions or problems.

 3. Look for "https" when making an online purchase.

 The "s" in "https" stands for "secure" and indicates that communication with the webpage is encrypted.
 If you submit your credit card information through an organization's website, be sure to look for indicators that the site is secure.
 Find the padlock or key icon in the browser's status bar and be sure "https" appears in the website's address bar before making an online purchase.
 Also, make sure that your browser software is current and up-to-date.